Is Juice Safe During Pregnancy? (Updated 2026 Guide)

 How much juice should I drink while pregnant?

-Most healthcare providers recommend limiting juice to 8-12 ounces per day during pregnancy.
-While juice provides vitamins and hydration, it's also high in natural sugars and lacks the fiber found in whole fruit.
-Excessive sugar intake can contribute to gestational diabetes and excessive weight gain.
-Consider diluting juice with water or choosing whole fruits more often to get fiber along with the nutrients.
+Limit juice intake to about 8-12 ounces per day during pregnancy.
+While juice provides vitamins, it also contains natural sugars without the fiber found in whole fruit.
+Excessive sugar intake can contribute to gestational diabetes and excess weight gain.
+For hydration, water is the best choice.
+Consider diluting juice with water or sparkling water to reduce sugar while still enjoying the flavor and nutrients.

 How Do We Score Products for Pregnancy Safety?